jawadjradi/BankingSystem-App/README.md

 # Banking System in Java

 ## Overview
-This is a simple **Banking System** implemented in Java.
-It allows users to register, log in, deposit, withdraw, transfer money, and view their transaction history.
-The system uses **SHA-256 hashing** for password security and provides a command-line interface for user interaction.
+A secure banking system implemented in **Java** using **JavaFX** for the graphical user interface (GUI) and **AES encryption** for secure transactions.
+The system allows users to perform banking operations, such as account creation, deposit, withdrawal, and balance checks, while ensuring secure communication through encryption.

 ## Features
 - **User Registration & Authentication** (Password hashing with SHA-256)